 University of Sydney Grants-in-Aid (GIA)

 Applications for 2016 are now closed and will open again end of May 2017

 Grants-in-aid are available to provide students with travel grants to support short-term periods of research overseas.

-Please note: applications cannot be submitted solely for the purpose of attending a conference.
-For funding for postgraduate research students presenting at a conference, see the PRSS information instead.
+Please note: Applications cannot be submitted solely for the purpose of attending a conference.
+Funding for postgraduate research students presenting at a conference is available though the Postgraduate Research Support Scheme (PRSS) information page.

 Most grants are open only to students enrolled in a postgraduate research degree.